shamilkhedgikar/population-dynamics/README.md

 ## Getting Access to the Embeddings

-Access to Population Dynamics Embeddings is subject to Google’s (Terms of Service)[https://policies.google.com/terms].
-Users can download the embeddings and associated files after completing the (intake form)[https://docs.google.com/forms/d/e/1FAIpQLSeZLIqTCIx1-OiBzUnqXZpu_k5M223ZvMmqwQhMZ_0TkaWhEQ/viewform?usp=dialog].
+Access to Population Dynamics Embeddings is subject to Google’s [Terms of Service](https://policies.google.com/terms).
+Users can download the embeddings and associated files after completing the [intake form](https://docs.google.com/forms/d/e/1FAIpQLSeZLIqTCIx1-OiBzUnqXZpu_k5M223ZvMmqwQhMZ_0TkaWhEQ/viewform?usp=dialog).

 ## Using the Embeddings